benday-inc/git-repo-sync/README-for-nuget.md

 format.
 The CSV data is printed to the console -- it does NOT actually update your repo config file.
 Put another way, you'll need to manually copy the CSV data into your repo config file.

 To open your repo config file run `gitreposync openconfig`.
-That command probably opens the repo config file in text editor but you might find that it's helpful to open that config file in Excel.
+That command probably opens the repo config file in a text editor but you might find that it's helpful to open that config file in Excel.

 ## Getting Started: Sync All Your Git Repositories